Skip to main content

 How does SIP work?

-Let’s understand it with an example of Rs.1000 instalments.
+Let’s assume you are investing Rs 1,000 every month.
 If the NAV for 1 unit is Rs.10, you will be allotted 100 units for the first instalment.
 If the NAV rises to Rs.
 20, you will be allotted 50 units for the second instalment.
 Conversely, if the NAV falls to Rs.
 5, you will be allotted 200 units for the third instalment.
-Therefore, by the end of the third instalment, you will have 350 units.
-This is the principle of ‘rupee-cost averaging’ and is crucial for investors to tide over the potential volatility in the markets.
+Therefore, by the end of the third instalment, you will have 350 units, which comes to a per-unit price of Rs 8.57 (approx.).

 Types of SIP